 - Bake 30 minutes or until a wooden pick inserted in the middle of the cake comes out clean.

-- Let cool, remove from pan and arrange on a plate or stand.
+- Let cool, remove from pan, making sure to peel off parchent paper, and arrange on a plate or stand.

 - To Make the Sauce

 - Combine all ingredients in saucepan over medium heat and cook until all the sugar and butter melts and everything has blended.
 Turn up heat and boil for one minute.